 This is really just a reminder to myself: look for the gold in all of this.
 If and when it’s all said and done, I don’t want to be defeated and worse for the wear; instead, my hope is that we all find ourselves stronger and more resilient under the weight of our own individual challenges.
 I hope we find ourselves more graceful, more open to love, and less in need of the temporary wants that rarely serve our lives in lasting ways.
 Deep down, I really think this shaking of our personal foundations will nudge a lot of us to start building our hopes and dreams on the stronger ground of relationships and beliefs that will actually last.
 Yes, the haze of uncertainty, fear, and loss is still thick and looming, but there’s hope and goodness burning through with an offering of its own: matured perspective, slower pace, and an opportunity to trim the proverbial fat in our lives.
 We’re definitely being pruned, but I’m feeling more and more certain that it’s making room for growth.

 One of my favorite parts of these past few months has been including my children in my kitchen activities.
 Let me be clear: kids in the kitchen is anything but easy, neat, or quick.
-Anytime my babies strap on an apron, I’m mentally calculating the extra time and energy that will be required to clean up the millions of little disasters that are sure to ensue.
+Anytime my babies strap on an apron, I need extra time and energy to clean up the millions of little disasters that ensue.
 But the benefit of time spent together and watching their little hands and minds explore makes it well-worth the effort.
 Like with these lemon poppy seed muffins.

 Muffins are one of the most simple and forgiving things to make in the kitchen with kids.
-These lemon poppy seed muffins are a favorite of my oldest, and because little is required beyond a hand mixer and a few measuring cups, these muffins are a great place for kitchen-curious people to start.
-Here, a simple butter and sugar batter comes together with sour cream, eggs, and milk and is scented with lemon zest and fresh-squeezed juice.
+These lemon poppy seed muffins are a favorite of my oldest.
+These muffins are a great place for kitchen-curious people to start; all you need is a hand mixer and a few measuring cups.
+Here, a simple butter and sugar batter comes together with sour cream, eggs, lemon, and milk.
 The end result are lemon poppy seed muffins that remain moist and tender even after a couple of days.
-The glaze is simple, just powdered sugar and lemon juice, but does add that extra tang and hint of sweetness that makes these extra-delicous for kiddos.
+The glaze is simple, just powdered sugar and lemon juice,.
+It adds that extra tang and hint of sweetness that makes these extra-delicous for kiddos.

 I’m eager to hear from you all.
 How are you doing?
 What have you learned in this season?
 How can your fellow baking friends (raises hand!) support you in love?
 Muffins seem like a meager offering, but they’ve brought me a lot of joy and I hope they do the same for you.
 Have a terrific week and happy baking!